BleachDev/BleachHack/README.md

 auto-trap module
 better crystal-aura module
 drawn modules command to unlist stuff in arraylist
-custom hover module description colors
+change hover module description colors to match theme
+make surround walk to center of block not tp
 other stuff i dont remember